PEABODY ENERGY CORP (BTU)

 M. Katherine Banks

-No overboarding, attendance above 75%, and Peabody's 3-year TSR of +74% outperforms the XLE benchmark by +4.3pp, well below the 65pp threshold required to trigger a vote against.
+No overboarding, attendance above 75%, no familial conflicts, and BTU's 3-year TSR of +38.8% is only 1.3pp below the peer median — far within the 50pp threshold required to trigger a vote against.

 ✓ FOR